For additional information regarding Economics at UC Merced, please visit the Economics website.

-Students with an interest in developing a solid grounding in economic theory are encouraged to consider the minor in Economics.
+Students with an interest in developing a solid grounding in economic theory are encouraged to consider a minor in Economics.
 The minor provides students with an understanding of how incentives and institutions shape society.
-Students in the Economics minor have opportunities for strong theoretical and statistical training in areas of labor economics, public economics, environmental economics, political economy and economic data analysis.
+Students in the Economics minor have opportunities for strong theoretical and statistical training in areas of development economics, economics growth, economic history, empirical methods, environmental economics, health economics, international trade, labor economics, law and economics, political economy and public economics.

 Program Learning Outcomes

 Our faculty members work to prepare students for a holistic understanding of the knowledge and skills of the discipline.
 Upon completion of the degree, we expect students to demonstrate the following for the major and minor:

 - Demonstrate an understanding of the role of organizations and institutions in a society, the impact of organizations and institutions on the economic environment and outcomes, and how incentives influence individual and organizational behavior and performance;

 - Recognize and describe how government actions affect economic performance and how economic interests influence government decisions;